 Councilor Marilee Woodrow

-The Consolidated Plan Advisory Committee will met three times:
+The Consolidated Plan Advisory Committee met three times:

-The Cities of Eugene and Springfield are working to identify the needs of people and families with limited incomes and to develop strategies to expand affordable housing opportunities, human services, economic opportunities, and neighborhood improvements.
-The Cities have been working to gather community perspectives to identify community needs and identify the best strategies to achieve these goals.
+The Cities of Eugene and Springfield identified the needs of people and families with limited incomes and developed strategies to expand affordable housing opportunities, human services, provide rental assistance, economic opportunities, and neighborhood improvements.
+The Cities gathered community perspectives to identify community needs and identify the best strategies to achieve these goals.

 The Cities of Eugene and Springfield hosted an Open House on Affordable Housing and Community Development, on February 12, 2020.
 Community members had the opportunity to learn abut and provide feedback on the draft priority needs and draft strategies for the 2020 Consolidated Plan.
 The display boards from the Open House are available for review.